 However, it is unclear whether this method can also lead to large prediction variance for clean nodes, potentially compromising our ability to differentiate between poisoned target nodes and clean ones.
 To address this concern, we propose to obtain each node representation only based on its neighbors.
 Specifically, when performing inference to obtain the prediction logits $\mathbf{p}_i$ and $\mathbf{p}_i^k$ (before and after random edge dropping), the operation in each layer can be written as:

 where $\mathbf{A}$ is the adjacency matrix without self-connections.
-In contrast, GCN \cite{kipf2016semi} obtain node representations by $\mathbf{H}^{(l+1)}=\sigma(\mathbf{\tilde{D}}^{-\frac{1}{2}} (\mathbf{A}+\mathbf{I}) \mathbf{\tilde{D}}^{-\frac{1}{2}} \mathbf{H}^{(l)} \mathbf{W}^{(l)})$ where $\mathbf{I}$ is the identity matrix.
+In contrast, GCN \citep{kipf2016semi} obtain node representations by $\mathbf{H}^{(l+1)}=\sigma(\mathbf{\tilde{D}}^{-\frac{1}{2}} (\mathbf{A}+\mathbf{I}) \mathbf{\tilde{D}}^{-\frac{1}{2}} \mathbf{H}^{(l)} \mathbf{W}^{(l)})$ where $\mathbf{I}$ is the identity matrix.

-We adopt the graph convolution strategy in Eq. \eqref{repre} to get node representations for the following reasons: (1) For clean nodes, as each neighbor has the same drop ratio $\beta$, in expectation, the node representation is unchanged because the proportion of the expected contribution of each neighbor's features to the node representation is maintained.
+We adopt the graph convolution strategy in Eq. \ref{repre} to get node representations for the following reasons: (1) For clean nodes, as each neighbor has the same drop ratio $\beta$, in expectation, the node representation is unchanged because the proportion of the expected contribution of each neighbor's features to the node representation is maintained.
 Thus, the expectation of prediction variance for clean nodes tends to be small.
 In contrast, if we include the attributes of the central node, the expectation of the node representation will focus more on the central node after random edge dropping, making the prediction variance unpredictable.
 We will analyze further in Theorem \ref{expec}.